 - Di-Calcium-Malate – Chelated calcium.
 Our favorite is Vegan Calcium-Magnesium Powder

 These forms of calcium still run the risk of being constipating, so be aware.
 AVOID Calcium Citrate and Carbonate – vegan or not, these are still not absorbable and carry great risks.
-Mix and match calcium types – food and supplements – don’t stick to just one form of calcium for best benefits.
+Mix and match calcium types – food and supplements – don’t stick to just one form of calcium for the best benefits.

 We now have conclusive evidence that most of us don’t have enough Vitamin D. Blood tests given with annual physicals will tell you just how low your levels are.